UW-Macrostrat/web/README.md

 # Macrostrat's map interface

-Macrostrat's map interface is the intersection of stratigraphic, bedrock, paleoenvironment, and paleontology data in the modern world.
+Macrostrat's map interface is web portal to a geologic model of the Earth's crust.

 Version 5 of the application transitions to using [Vite](https://vitejs.dev/) for bundling and [Vike](https://vike.dev/) for server-side rendering.
 We are working on updating this version for performance and stability.